faye1011/myproject/_songs/how_i_got_over.md

 award2: Ward's original version was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or artistically significant, 2018
 award3:
 description1: Mahalia Jackon performed 'How I Got Over' at the March on Washington in front of the 250,000 people.
 description: How I Got over was first made famous by Clara Ward, who according to her sister, wrote the song after being racially attacked by a group of white men.
-Her mother got them to leave by pretendign to be possessed and shouting curses at them.
+Her mother got them to leave by pretending to be possessed and shouting curses at them.
 more-versions: https://secondhandsongs.com/performance/832659/versions
 versions: |
     Clara Ward and the Ward Singers (1950) <br>